wp-plugins/simple-links/readme.txt

 * Added a categories menu widget with the same functionality as the pages widget
 * Added the ability to edit "views" files through your child theme to edit output and css
 * Cleanedup the output

-= 2.1 =
-* Added default syling.

-= 2.0 =
-* Brought back the ability to exclude pages with support for excluding single pages from the menu.
-* Added the ability to display all levels of child pages always.
-* Added the option to select how many levels of pages to display when the "Always Display Child Pages" is selected

-= 1.4.5 =
-* Added compatibility for sites with non wp_ prefix tables
-* Removed All traces of Each menu level if no pages to list
-* Removed Error created by some search forms

-= 1.4.4 =
-* Cleaned up the way the plugin displays
-* Added class to match normal widgets
-* Removed the <div> completely when no menu present

-= 1.4 =
-* Removed Menu from pages with no children
-* Added a checkbox for including menu on page with no children
-* Removed ability to exclude items from menu

-= 1.2 =
-* Added support for the built in page ordering.

-= 1.1 =
-* Added support for separate css classes on each level of the menu.

 == Upgrade Notice ==